September 27, 2018 at 6:42 pm #1881David Llewellyn-JonesParticipantPoints: 225

 Regarding background noise Paul, seriously, I hardly noticed it, and it adds to the truth that you’re being honest about life as a Professional Photographer.
 We want to hear about what it’s like behind the scenes, and need to know that to be successful in this amazing industry is hard work, that getting everything done often involves compromise such as late nights and using time creatively (such as recording podcasts while driving, or at cricket practice!).
 And it was a great reminder that sometimes when we’re finding things hard, it is because we’re trying to achieve the impossible.
 But each day we learn a little bit more, and remember a little bit more about what we’d do differently, so we get a chance to do better, and take better images… and your words really make a difference to us here in the MPP community.

-- This reply was modified 3 weeks ago by Paul Wilkinson.
+- This reply was modified 5 months ago by Paul.

 I completely agree with the guys above – I really loved this episode… confidence is so key and this is a big learning curve for me (and the nerves!)
 It’s so interesting to hear that you still feel this too!